Entrepreneurship, Innovation and Appropriate Technologies for International Development — A new initiative at the University of Ottawa

-HAITI: Inter-American Development Bank: Creation of an innovation and entrepreneurship training hub at the State University of Northern Haiti.
-(IADB Project Number HA-L1127) — 2016; Status: Negotiations ongoing with IADB for pluri-annual project delivery.
+HAITI: Inter-American Development Bank: Creation of an innovation and entrepreneurship training hub at the State University of Northern Haiti. (formerly IADB Project Number HA-L1127) — 2016; Status: Negotiations ongoing with IADB for pluri-annual project delivery.
 Possible option of additional Canada-Swiss development cooperation on this project.

 MOROCCO: Joint applied research cooperation together with the Université Hassan II and Université Internationale (Agadir) in the field of E, I, & AT (new energies and cooperative credit for agriculture) and for the creation of an educational bootcamp in open source hardware with a focus on agri-food applications of IoT (2016–17); Status: First mission in Morocco in December 2017.